Statutory undertaker

 In recognition of their special status, statutory undertakers have privileges regarding development and highways access.
-They are often exempt from planning permission for small works through the General Permitted Development Order 2015.
-They may undertake certain works on public highways under the street works sections of New Roads and Street Works Act 1991 (Sections 48 to 106 in England and Wales, and the next set of sections in Scotland).
+They are often exempt from planning permission for small works through the Town and Country Planning (General Permitted Development) (England) Order 2015 (SI 2015/596).
+They may undertake certain works on public highways under the street works sections of New Roads and Street Works Act 1991 (c.
+22) (sections 48 to 106 in England and Wales, and the next set of sections in Scotland).
 They must inform the local council of minor-scale planned works, giving notice, often less than seven days; however considerably greater in the case of full road closures and closures of trunk roads, bridges and other key infrastructure.

 Before the 1991 deregulation the number of statutory undertakers was low – made up local and regional, gas, water and electricity boards and national telecoms providers.
 Since this date, it has increased.
 In most areas cable telecommunications companies and appointed contractors on behalf of local authorities have been granted a licence.
 This tends to be broadly empowering yet is always subject to the requirements of the 1991 Act.
 Some have been granted a licence by the UK government departments responsible for electronic communications and transport.

 New Roads and Street Works Act 1991

-This act consists of 171 sections.
+The New Roads and Street Works Act 1991 (c.
+22) consists of 171 sections.